HowToSD/ComfyUI-Data-Analysis/docs/baseball_example1.md

    ![Pandas Join](images/baseball_join1.png)

    Drag it next to the **Select Colums** node of the Batting table.
-   Connect the output of the Head node to the "left_dataframe_json" input of the join node.
+   Connect the output of the Head node to the "left_dataframe" input of the join node.

 2. Connect to the People table

    Now drag the join node so that it sits next to the **Select Colums** node of the People table.
-   Connect the output of the Select Columns node to the "right_dataframe_json" input of the join node.
-Note that you may need to hover your mouse around the top-left corner of the blank area that contains "right_dataframe_json" to find the connection point.
+   Connect the output of the Select Columns node to the "right_dataframe" input of the join node.
+Note that you may need to hover your mouse around the top-left corner of the blank area that contains "right_dataframe" to find the connection point.

    ![Pandas Join](images/baseball_join2.png)